heyfoz/rust-javascript-interop/README.md

 ## Project Overview

-This project is a basic multilingual (EN, ES) Rust client-side web application using the Yew framework.
-It focuses on JavaScript-Rust interop for session ID retrieval, demonstrating how to retrieve a session ID from the URL using both inline JavaScript and an external JavaScript file.
-NOTE: Dependencies and packages may change over time.
+This Rust-based web application is multilingual (EN, ES) and client-side, utilizing the Yew framework.
+It showcases JavaScript-Rust interoperability for session ID retrieval, with techniques for extracting a session ID from the URL via inline JavaScript and an external JavaScript file.
+Additionally, this project features embedded CSS in Rust, demonstrating a blend of front-end styling within the Rust ecosystem.
+NOTE: Dependencies and packages may evolve over time.

 ## Features